Asian markets higher ahead of Brexit vote

 Asian markets rebounded on Tuesday from the sharp losses a day ago.
 An early muted trading on weak China data and a sluggish start to the earnings season on Wall Street subsequently turned better ahead of the Brexit vote.
-The pound had rallied to a two-month high after United Kingdom (UK) prime minister Theresa May said the parliament is likely to block Brexit if there is no support given to her existing deal.
+The pound had rallied against the United States (US) dollar to a two-month high after United Kingdom (UK) prime minister Theresa May said the parliament is likely to block Brexit if there is no support given to her existing deal.

 At around 3pm, Singapore time, Singapore’s Straits Times Index was up by 1.45% or 46.15 points, at 3,219.61.

 Hong Kong’s Hang Seng Index was up 1.77%, or 465.41 points, at 26,763.74, the Shanghai Composite Index gained 1.36% or 34.58 points, at 2,570.34, while the Shenzhen Composite Index was up by 1.49%.

 Tokyo’s Nikkei 225 index closed the day’s session 0.96% or 195.59 points higher, at 20,555.29.

 Malaysia had opened lower with the FTSE Bursa Malaysia Kuala Lumpur Composite Index down by 1.33 points, at 1,674.83.

 Tokyo’s benchmark Nikkei 225 index opened lower on Tuesday by 0.55% or 112.83 points, at 20,246.87, while the broader Topix index had dipped 0.54% or 8.24 points, at 1,521.49 at the open.

 Wall Street swung into losses on weak earnings